laninsky/UCE_processing_steps/README.md

 #Running Cloudforest to get genetrees and models of substitution per locus
 ```
-#cloudforest needs alignments to be ~10 bp longer than the number of taxa in the alignment.
+#cloudforest needs alignments to be ~10 bp longer than the number of taxa in the alignment, and also apparently to be longer than 100 bp.
 Define this variable.
 cp -r 50perc_w_missing_phylip cloudforest_phylip
 cd cloudforest_phylip
 rm -rf *.reduced
 rm removing_missing.R
+rm name

 #define your number of taxa (and add 10)
 notaxa=73